jcurran0201/credit_card_fraud_detection/README.md

 ## FraudSentinel — Deployment

-A FastAPI backend + HTML frontend for real-time fraud detection, serving both tuned models via REST API.
+A FastAPI backend + HTML frontend for real-time fraud detection, serving a tuned Random Forest model via REST API.

 ### Setup
 **1. Place your data files** — put `fraudTrain.csv` and `fraudTest.csv` in the same directory as `main.py`.

 **2. Install dependencies**